zbynekdrlik/obs-yt-player/docs/13-multi-script-setup.md

 - Check that scene name matches script name (without .py)
 - Verify playlist URL is set (no default URL)

-### Scripts Interfering
+### Scripts Showing Wrong Configuration (Fixed in v3.6.0)
-- Confirm each uses different playlist URLs
+- Update to v3.6.0 or later
-- Check cache directories are separate
+- Each script now maintains completely isolated state
-- Ensure Media/Text source names are `video` and `title`
+- No more cross-contamination between instances

 ### Module Updates
 - Changes to modules affect ALL scripts